To take a virtual tour of the Carnegie Center, click here!

-The Richard Stockton College of New Jersey, the Casino Reinvestment Development Authority (CRDA), and the City of Atlantic City collaborated in restoring the historic Carnegie Library in Atlantic City.
-The renovated and expanded Beaux-Arts building, provides the College with modern facilities in the heart of Atlantic City.
+Stockton University, the Casino Reinvestment Development Authority (CRDA), and the City of Atlantic City collaborated in restoring the historic Carnegie Library in Atlantic City.
+The renovated and expanded Beaux-Arts building, provides the University with modern facilities in the heart of Atlantic City.

 This architectural treasure, originally completed in 1904, was a gift to the residents of Atlantic City by steel magnate and philanthropist Andrew Carnegie.
 The building served as the municipality’s Public Library for more than eighty years.
 Abandoned after the Atlantic City Free Public Library moved to a modern facility in 1985, the Carnegie Library was acquired from the City of Atlantic City by CRDA in the mid-1990’s.
 Undergoing more than $5 million dollars in renovations and improvements the now over 9,000 square-foot Library Center serves as Stockton’s gateway to Atlantic City.